vibueno/PixelOdrom/README.md

 - [Validations](#validations)

 ## Description
 This project was developed within the frame of the Front End Developer Nanodegree program at Udacity.
+However, what I ended up developing exceeds greatly the goals of the initial project.

 ## Live

-For a live version of pixelOdrom, visit its [GitHub Pages Link](https://vibueno.github.io/pixelodrom).
+For a live version of pixelOdrom, visit [GitHub Pages](https://vibueno.github.io/pixelodrom).

 ## Libraries
 * [jQuery](https://jquery.com)